21 Foods to Eat When You're PregnantPublished:

 While it's important to consume your prenatal nutrients and prenatal vitamins from your diet during pregnancy, a prenatal plus DHA vitamin will help fill in the gap you may be missing from your diet.
-The Feed Mom & Me prenatal vitamin is one of the best over-the-counter prenatal vitamins to help promote a healthy pregnancy.
-It was created by both an OBGYN and a Registered Dietitian to assure it contains all the nutrients needed during pregnancy.
-Each capsule contains ginger and peppermint powder to help in alleviating pregnancy symptoms.
+The Feed Mom and Me Prenatal Vitamin is one of the best over-the-counter prenatal Vitamins to help promote a healthy pregnancy.

 - Eating healthy during pregnancy (marchofdimes.org)

 - Nutrition During Pregnancy | ACOG